ddmitov/perl-executing-browser/doc/SETTINGS.md

   ```

 * **Failsafe print**
-  Failsafe print is necessary for a graceful shutdown of Perl scripts on normal PEB exit and when PEB unexpectedly crashes.
-When the close button is pressed, PEB closes the STDOUT and STDERR channels of all running Perl scripts and within 3 seconds they must detect their inability to print messages and exit or any unresponsive scripts will be killed.
+  Failsafe print is necessary to shut down PEB Perl scripts when PEB unexpectedly crashes.
   Failsafe print could be implemented using the following code:

   ```perl